The Water Is Wide (song): Arrangements

 "O Waly, Waly" has been a popular choice for arrangements by classical composers, in particular Benjamin Britten, whose arrangement for voice and piano was published in 1948.
 John Rutter uses it for the Third Movement in his "Suite for Strings" (1973).

 The tune is often used for the hymn "When I Survey the Wondrous Cross" by Isaac Watts.
 It is also the tune for John Bell's "When God Almighty came to Earth" (1987) and F. Pratt Green's "An Upper Room did our Lord Prepare" (1974).
-Additionally, Hal H. Hopson used the tune for his work "The Gift of Love".
-Hopson also wrote Christian lyrics to "The Water is Wide", which are often performed by church choirs.

 Because the melody is consistent with the words of Adon Olam, a prayer closing most modern Jewish services, Susan Colin performed a version with an also-revised prayer.
 One congregation's choir performed it with the standard Hebrew prayer.
 One instrumental version is consistent with the stanzas of the prayer.

-Oregon has a jazz version of this on their 30th studio album, Lantern.